New Finnair Schengen Lounge Helsinki With Platinum Corner

 Bottom line

-Finnair will shortly be opening its new Schengen lounge.
-The lounge will have a capacity around 50% higher than the old lounge, and will feature a new design, with runway views.
-On top of that, the lounge will have a dedicated Platinum Corner, for oneworld Emerald members, offering an elevated experience.
+Finnair has opened its new Schengen lounge.
+The lounge has a capacity around 50% higher than the old lounge, and features a new design, with runway views.
+On top of that, the lounge has a dedicated Platinum Corner, for oneworld Emerald members, offering an elevated experience.

 Kudos to Finnair for its continued investment in the passenger experience.
 Choosing Finnair over other airlines in the region keeps becoming an easier choice.